sangeetsaurabh/tweet_phrase_kaggle_competition/README.md

 - Visualize positive, neutral and negative words using dimensionality reduction technique such as PCA and T-sne and clustering with k-means and GMM algorithms - [pca_and_t_sne_embedding_calculations_and_visualization.ipynb](https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/pca_and_t_sne_embedding_calculations_and_visualization.ipynb)

-- Visualize words of positive and negative emotion tweets separately [visualize_postivie_and_negative_sentences.ipynb](https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/visualize_postivie_and_negative_sentences.ipynb)
+- Visualize words of positive and negative emotion tweets separately - [visualize_postivie_and_negative_sentences.ipynb](https://github.com/sangeetsaurabh/tweet_sentiment_extraction/blob/master/visualize_postivie_and_negative_sentences.ipynb)

+Through these visualizations, it was clear that negative and positive words are intermingled in tweets with positive and negative emotions.
+So, it may be useful to use algorithms that look at whole sentences (e.g. LSTM, GRU, Attention, Transformer, etc.) rather than single word separately.